scapaf64-prog/my-python-games/Space Invaders/README.txt

 light-brown enemies need 3 hits, dark-brown enemies need 2 hits and red enemies need only one hit to be destroyed.

-when your ship is getting a hit, you are "invinvible" as long as your ship is blinking.
+when your ship is hit by a bullet, you are "invinvible" as long as your ship is blinking.

 invaders.mp4 is a short video of the game.